Kong/docs.konghq.com/app/_src/gateway/admin-api/workspaces/reference.md

 Can be used with any request method.

-Target entities within a specified workspace by adding the workpace name or ID prefix before any entity endpoint.
+Target entities within a specified workspace by adding the workspace name or ID prefix before any entity endpoint.

 ```sh
 http://<ADMIN_API_HOSTNAME>:8001/<WORKSPACE_NAME|WORKSPACE_ID>/<ENDPOINT>